bigskysoftware/_hyperscript/www/docs.md

 ## <a name="lang"></a>[The Language](#lang)

-hyperscript is based, in part on [HyperTalk](https://hypercard.org/HyperTalk%20Reference%202.4.pdf) and thus has a distinctive, english-like syntax.
-This may be off-putting at first, but it has a few advantages:
+Hyperscript is a modern reinterpretation of [HyperTalk](https://hypercard.org/HyperTalk%20Reference%202.4.pdf) for the web and thus has a distinctive, english-like syntax.

+This may be off-putting at first, but it has advantages:

-* It is obvious when some code is hyperscript, since it looks so different than most other languages
+* It is obvious when some code is hyperscript, since it looks so distinctive
-* Commands (statements) always start with a keyword, making it easy to parse
+* Commands (statements) start with a keyword, making it easy to parse
 * It reads well once you are used to it

-The syntax will grow on you over time and, in any event, most scripts are small enough anyway.
+The syntax, while alien at first, will grow on you.

-### <a name="features"></a>[Features](#features)
+## <a name="features"></a>[Features](#features)

-The top level constructs in hyperscript are called "features" and they provide the entry point into hyperscript.
-The most common feature is the `on` feature:
+Top level constructs in hyperscript are called "features".
+They provide entry points into the hyperscript runtime through functions, event handlers and so forth.

+Below are the core features of hyperscript.

 ### <a name="on"></a>[The On Feature](#on)

-The [on feature](/features/on) allows you to embed event handlers directly in HTML and respond to events with hyperscript:
+The [on feature](/features/on) allows you to embed *event handlers* directly in HTML and respond to events with hyperscript:

 ```html
 <button _="on click add .clicked">